 We took the 8:50am Nozomi Shinkansen from Shin-Osaka Station to Nagoya station, taking 50 minutes.
 It was going to be a one-day trip in the fourth largest city of Japan, ending in Tokyo.

-It was a pleasant 30 minute walk to the post office from the station to get a stamp in the Postal Stamps Memorabilia book, and then walked another 15 minutes north on road 19 to Fushimi station where we took the Meguru tourist loop bus to Nagoya Castle, taking 20 minutes.
+It was a pleasant 30 minute walk to the post office from the station to get a stamp in the Postal Stamps Travelogue book, and then walked another 15 minutes north on road 19 to Fushimi station where we took the Meguru tourist loop bus to Nagoya Castle, taking 20 minutes.

 The bus starts at Nagoya Station and stops at Toyota Commemorative Museum of Industry and Technology, Noritake Garden, Nagoya Castle, Tokugawa Museum & Garden, Cultural Path & Futaba Museum, Nagoya Municipal Archive, TV Tower, Sakae, Fushimi, and again Nagoya Castle, Noritake Garden and Toyota Commemorative Museum and returns to Nagoya Station.